 It was physics and optics and complex circuitry at its Atomic Age perfection, and to 1950s America it was truly nothing less than magic.

 After Shelby, there were no bowling alleys in America considered complete without some variation of the Magic Triangle.

-Images in this article come from the Phil Stoodt collection, the archives of the Shelby Museum of History and the North Central Ohio Industrial Museum.
+Images in this article come from the Brett Dunbar collection, Phil Stoodt, the archives of the Shelby Museum of History, and the North Central Ohio Industrial Museum.
 Engineer, mechanic, fabricator, electrician and video star Bob Shutt made an appearance with the AMF pinsetter.

 Very interesting story!
 I had no idea this company created and produced the pin setter!
 I actually remember a trip to the bowling alley when young boys did all the setting.
 I often wondered if they ever got clobbered by those flying pins?!

 Growing up I remember car trips to Galion or Shelby so Chub could catch a train to Cleveland.
 I could never understand why trains that came through Mansfield didn’t go to “The Mistake on the Lake!”